modelearth/localsite/map/neighborhood/README.md

 ####Improvements to MapBox column names
 The use of underscores by MapBox leads to backslash in markdown, and underscores are not easily visible in underlined links.
-So we use CamelCase, or a dash to represent a space.
+So we use CamelCase, or a dash to represent a space instead of the following.

 Name
 Description